Save on contractor insurance in Ontario

 Coverage to protect both your business and clients

 More than most businesses, contracting is based on trust.
 Your clients are inviting you into their homes and businesses, and trusting you not only to do the work, but also to safeguard their property.
 Many clients will ask to see a certificate of insurance before you start a job.
-Having the right coverage in place ensures you’re protecting both you and them, while providing quality work and an amazing customer experience.
+Having contractors insurance in place ensures you’re protecting both you and them, while providing quality work and an amazing customer experience.

 No matter the job, we’ve got you covered